hwheeler01/comp150/syllabus.md

 <span style="font-weight: bold;"><a name="env"></a>Programming Environment: </span><br>

 We will be programming in Python, available in the University Windows labs, and as a download to your own computer.
 There are several choices based on program version and operating system.
 You should get Python version 3.3.2 or greater for your operating system from the central site <a href="www.python.org/download">www.python.org/download</a>.
-Mac users, also see this page that is referenced on the download page - you may need a second download, Python comes with the graphical interface, Idle, which we will use.
-The latest version for Windows and Mac is 3.4.<br>
+Python comes with the graphical interface, Idle, which we will use.
+The latest version for Windows and Mac is 3.5.1.<br>

 - Recommended storage options for course work:
 	- Cloud-based storage like Box or Google Drive